PeepTheMoon/PeepTheMoon/README.md

 I'm Rachel, a software engineer who loves to play great songs terribly on the ukulele.

 I love to learn and believe *everything* is interesting.
-Due to my insatiable curiosity, I have a large mental database of strange animal facts, sych as:
+Due to my insatiable curiosity, I have a large mental database of strange animal facts like these:
 * There's a caterpillar who saves its outgrown heads and wears them like hats :bug:
 * Some toads hatch babies from holes in their backs :frog: